-About a month ago, I returned to the my home in the Lehigh Valley for at book signing at Barnes and Noble in Bethlehem to promote my book High School Football in Texas: Amazing Football Stories from the Greatest Players of Texas and to tape a segment for the 25th anniversary special.
+About a month ago, I returned to my hometown of the Lehigh Valley for at book signing at Barnes and Noble in Bethlehem to promote my book High School Football in Texas: Amazing Football Stories from the Greatest Players of Texas and to tape a segment for the 25th anniversary special.
 I was joined by Wright, Phil Schoener, Dave Lesko and current WFMZ Sports Director Dan Moscaritolo, who directed our quartet on a journey down memory lane to those early years of the show that in 1999 was named the Best Sportscast in the State of Pennsylvania by the Associated Press.

 Below is a little taste of the way things looked back in the mid-90’s.
 Please, no hair jokes…LOL!

 If you miss the LIVE broadcast on Friday, there will be a couple of rebroadcasts at the times below.

 Finally, as part of this story, I did some research to find out how much of a pioneer the show is/was.
 I know for a fact that our stand-alone show, meaning the show isn’t tucked inside a newscast, was the first in Pennsylvania.
 BUT, was it the first in the nation?